rafaelmartins/old.rafaelmartins.eng.br/content/post/moving-my-stuff-back-to-mercurial.rst

 some of them due to Gentoo infrastructure restrictions, but I decided to host my projects myself right now (or at least until `bug #350461`_ be fixed).

-As Mercurial_ is also a DVCS_, people will be able to copy my source and host anywhere if they want, and my projects will not die, even if I die tomorrow.
+As Mercurial_ is also a DVCS_, people will be able to copy my sourcecodeand host anywhere if needed, and my projects will not die, even if I die tomorrow.

 .. _Git: http://git-scm.com/
 .. _Mercurial: http://mercurial.selenic.com/